 monetdb − control a MonetDB Database Server instance

-monetdb_options affect all commands and control the general behaviour of monetdb.
+Monetdb_options affect all commands and control the general behavior of monetdb.

 Connect to hostname instead of attempting a connection over the local UNIX socket.
 This allows monetdb to connect to a remote monetdbd(1).
 The use of this option requires −P (see below).